Estimated reading time: 11 minutes

 First, don’t get all fluffy with me because we are with Rogers or because of the services we choose to have.

-I understand there are better deals, but we haven’t had any significant issues with Rogers.
+I understand there are better deals and companies out there, but we haven’t had any significant issues with Rogers.

 With that in mind, we are always open to hearing feedback and tips from everyone about their experiences.